sgcodigo/glory/README.md

   notifyDataSetChanged()
 }
 ```
 Now it's the Model's job to combine the old movies with the new ones thus what's left for the view is to call Adapter's `setMovies(movies)`.
 Calling `setMovies` every time will likely incurs performance hit so it's recommanded to use DiffUtil or a convenience wrapper class like `ListAdapter` to help with diffing.
 Combining oldstates with new states is called state reducing in MVI.
 Let's consider a screen showing movies with pagination.
 A **limited** list of movies will be returned every time we do a fetch.
-Please note here.
-It's clear that each fetch won't return the whole complete view state.
+Thing to note here is it's clear that each fetch won't return the whole complete view state.
 So we'll use a partial state to represents the states[data/loading/error] of every fetch.
-And this partial state knows how to merge itself into the old view state.
+And this partial state knows how to create a new complete view state by merging itself with the old view state.
 It knows how to reduce state in other word.
 Here's how it look likes -

 ```
 sealed class MoviesPartialState {